|

 framework agreements on core labour standards

-the last months a number of framework agreements were signed again on
+Within the last months a number

-the application of social principles and core labour standards in
+and core labour standards in worldwide active companies.
+The

-worldwide active companies.
-The contracting parties on employees' side
+contracting parties on employees' side are as a rule international

-are as a rule international federations of trade unions, in some cases
+federations of trade unions, in some cases also the EWC.

 On

-April 2007 a worldwide framework agreement was signed for the
+13th April 2007 a worldwide framework agreement was signed for the

-Dutch group Brunel which has particularly specialized in
+Dutch group Brunel which has particularly

-based further training and timely consultation of employee
+company based further training and timely consultation of employee

 representations in case of restructuring is assured to the 5,300